 Panelle

-It’s believed that the Arab rule between the 9th and 11th centuries sparked the start of the Panella, a Sicilian food that is essentially chickpea fritters or fries.
+It’s believed that the Arab rule between the 9th and 11th centuries sparked the start of the panella, a Sicilian food that’s essentially chickpea fritters or fritters.
 They have since become a street food staple, and these crispy, warm fritters are irresistible.

 They taste incredible with a squeeze of fresh lemon over them and occasionally come with ricotta cheese on top.
 You can find Panino con le panelle, commonly as street food in Palermo, Sicily—fritters sandwiched between two fresh pieces of bread.